ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 * Step 1: Review Chapters 4 and Chapter 5 (Sections 5.1-5.5) of Guttag

-* Step 2: Create a private github repo called spis16-lab05-Name1-Name2 (following the naming convention in past labs).
+* Step 2: Create a private github repo called spis17-lab05-Name1-Name2 (following the naming convention in past labs).

 * Step 3: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy and your first steps.

 * Step 4: Unit test your code as much as possible (In most cases you should be able to inspect the outcome of your code visually but we encourage you to use the unittest framework as much as possible)

 * Step 5: Track your progress by committing your code frequently to git.
-Submit your code bu pushing it to git.
+Submit your code by pushing it to git.
 You may do this multiple times.

 ## Introduction to the Python Imaging Library (PIL)

 Our computers encode all data (pictures, games, files) as sequences of 0s and 1s.
-They are just a digital kingdom of bits!
+They are just a digital kingdom of bits.
 Some of the text below is review, but be sure to read it over (quickly) anyway.

 In your computer, images (pictures) are files stored on your hard disk.
 A digital image is logically a rectangular grid of pixels, which appear as squares when enlarged; each pixel then typically consists of 1 byte (8 bits) for a Black-and-White image or 3 bytes (24 bits) for a color image, where one byte (a value between 0 and 255) each is for Red (R), Green (G), and Blue (B).
 R, G, B are three ingredients for all visible colors; for example: blue is 0 redness + 0 greenness + 255 blueness, white is 255 redness + 255 greenness + 255 blueness, and brown is 165 redness + 42 greenness + 42 blueness, etc..
 The following figure by Wikipedia shows a color image with enlarged pixels.